dersnek/capybara-wsl/README.md

- CapybaraWSL
+ capybara-wsl
 =======================
 [![Gem Version](https://badge.fury.io/rb/capybara-wsl.svg)](https://badge.fury.io/rb/capybara-wsl)

 #### Allows you use open saved pages from WSL

 Capybara's `save_and_open_page` and `save_and_open_screenshot` methods don't work properly in WSL.
-It saves pages/screenshots, but when it tries to open them via Launchy, it passes Linux path, which obviously wouldn't work in Windows browsers.
+Capybara saves pages/screenshots, but then it tries to open them via Launchy and there are several problems with that.
+We don't want to mess with GUI on WSL, we just want to open them in a Windows browser.
+However, Capybara passes a Linux path to Launchy, which obviously wouldn't work in Windows browsers.

 This gem modifies that path to include `wsl$` part so that it's understandable for Windows browsers.
+It automatically detects your current WSL distro (since version 0.3.0).

 ### Installation
 In your `Gemfile` add: